Substitution model: Amino acid substitution models

-Another set of substitution models of protein evolution directly incorporate information from the protein structure and provide a more realistic modeling in terms of likelihood and biological meaning.
+A singular empirical model assume a constant set of amino acid frequencies over the entire evolutionary tree, which is often not the case over wide-spanning trees.
+The Bayesian CAT model was introduced in 2004.
+Maximum-likelihood version of it with 10–60 empirical profiles (C10–C60) were introduced in 2008.
+These methods are available in PhyML and IQ-TREE.
+A newer model of this type called UDM provides empirical profiles that can be imported into IQ-Q-TREE, Phylobayes, and RevBayes.
+A UDM can have thousands of profiles.

+Posterior mean site frequency (PMSF, 2018) is a computationally-cheaper approximation of the empirical-profile mixture models.

+Codon models

+Codon models describe the evolution of protein-coding nucleic acid sequences.
+The simplest codon model, MG, estimates one parameter: nonsynonymous/synonymous mutation ratio.
+The more complex GY also estimates transition/transversion rate ratios.
+Both of these are mechanistic models.
+They can be expanded by the addition of rate parameters.

+Empirical codon models directly describe the odds of one non-stop codon (61 in the standard code) being replaced by another.
+By their construction, they are tied to the genetic code found in the data used to construct them.
+They can also be combined with a mechanistic model by multiplying the two estimated rates, though this still does not change the genetic code limitation.

 The no common mechanism (NCM) model and maximum parsimony

 In 1997, Tuffley and Steel described a model that they named the no common mechanism (NCM) model.
 The topology of the maximum likelihood tree for a specific dataset given the NCM model is identical to the topology of the optimal tree for the same data given the maximum parsimony criterion.
 The NCM model assumes all of the data (e.g., homologous nucleotides, amino acids, or morphological characters) are related by a common phylogenetic tree.
 Then $2T-3$ parameters are introduced for each homologous character, where $T$ is the number of sequences.
 This can be viewed as estimating a separate rate parameter for every character × branch pair in the dataset (note that the number of branches in a fully resolved phylogenetic tree is $2T-3$).
 Thus, the number of free parameters in the NCM model always exceeds the number of homologous characters in the data matrix, and the NCM model has been criticized as consistently "over-parameterized."